 Confused but determined

 At first, I didn’t understand any of it.
-It was confusing even when I read the Wikipedia page on Arduino.
+And I was still confused after I had read the Wikipedia page on Arduino.
 Why would we use it?
 How could we use it?
 What does it do?
-I kept digging, and I found out that an Arduino is a so called microcontroller.
-It can control electrical parts (“components”), like LED lights, little fans, buzzers, motors (“servos”) and LED displays.
-It has a memory, it understands a specific (programming)language, and it has a lot of electrical in- and outlets (pins) where it can send or receive signals with.
-A signal is an electrical current, and a current can either be on of off (It can’t be “a little bit on…” ;)).
+I kept digging.
+Then I found out that an Arduino is a so-called microcontroller.
+It can control electrical parts (components) like LED lights, little fans, buzzers, motors (servos) and LED displays.
+It has a memory, it understands a specific (programming)-language, and it has a lot of electrical in- and outlets (pins) where it can send or receive signals with.
+A signal is an electrical current, and a current can either be on or off (It can’t be a little bit on… ;)).

 If we want to turn on a light, the light should receive a signal on the pin it is connected to.
-All we need is an Arduino, a little “breadboard,” some wires, a LED and a resistor.
+All we need is an Arduino, a little breadboard, some wires, a LED and a resistor.
 We don’t even have to program it, and it only needs power.
-The resistor resists the current to the LED a little bit because otherwise, it’ll be too much for the LED and it’ll break.
-If we build the electrical circuit and connect the Arduino to a power source, like your USB port, the current will flow from the USB port to the Arduino, through the wires to the LED and it will turn on.
+The resistor lowers the current to the LED a little bit.
+Otherwise, it’ll be too much for the LED, and it’ll break.
+If we build the electrical circuit and connect the Arduino to a power source, like your USB port, the current will flow from the USB port to the Arduino and through the wires to the LED, and then it will turn on.
 MAGIC!

 Creativity and imagination